thomashkolbe/8080_Home_Computer/README.md

 each received character and newline and to make sure that it is busy waiting for the next character on the serial line before it is actually being sent.
-In order to load a BASIC program simply load it in an editor application on the connected PC select all text and copy it into the clipboard buffer (CTRL-C) and then bring the terminal window to the front and paste the text into it (CTRL-V).
+In order to load a BASIC program simply load it in an editor application on the connected PC, select all text and copy it into the clipboard buffer (CTRL-C), and then bring the terminal window to the front and paste the text into it (CTRL-V).
 For longer programs this can take a while.